ZynkreaTech/saas-core/README.md

 1. Create the package under `modules/modules-system/<name>/` (always-on) or `modules/modules-custom/<name>/` (tenant-subscribable).
 2. Give it a `package.json` following the pattern in the existing modules — `@zynkreatech/ui` and `@zynkreatech/core` as `peerDependencies` (`workspace:*` while inside this repo).
 3. Run `pnpm changeset`, select the new package, push.
-4. Register it in `saas-web`'s module registry (`src/config/site.ts`) and add it as a dependency there.
+4. Register it in `ZynFlex`'s module registry (`src/config/site.ts`) and add it as a dependency there.

 Whether a module is "system" or "custom" is a **runtime** flag read by the consuming app's module registry — it is not encoded in this repo's `package.json` files.